Rome Electric Bike Tour

 Via Appia & Park of the Aqueducts Tour (3.5 Hours)

-Starting at Museo delle Mura, the tour follows Via Appia Antica and includes a visit to either the catacombs of St. Callixtus or St. Sebastian.
+We’ll start at the Museo delle Mura along Via Appia Antica, then visit the Park of the Aqueducts and one of the catacombs of St. Callixtus or St. Sebastian.

 Meeting Point